 Irene Li, Client Partnerships Manager, Los Angeles, CA

-How did you get your start at CJ Affiliate?
+How did you get your start at CJ?
 I first heard about CJ in my previous role as we were working with a competitor.
 My role was in live entertainment ticketing and I was part of the first round of pandemic layoffs.
 After some time off, I found the role through LinkedIn and I'm very glad I did!

 Please share more about your cultural background and your roots.
 I am Cantonese/Chinese American.
 My parents came to Los Angeles in the late 80s from a village in Southern China.